Learning Sessions

 Visit for a half-day or full-day, combined with lunch and maybe a trip to the seaside (within walking distance).
 The museum’s learning team can work with you to plan a visit and provide a wealth of knowledge and resources to make your history teaching outstanding!

-Prices vary depending on times and class numbers, please get in touch to discuss your preferences with the Learning Team.
+Prices vary depending on times and class numbers, please get in touch for a quote and to discuss your preferences with the Learning Team.
+Please note, dates can book up well in advance, especially for the Spring and Summer terms, we advise enquiring at least a term ahead.

 Bringing the Museum to the school or college

 We offer in-school sessions in an adapted form, where members of the learning team will visit you.
-Popular curriculum topics are Victorian Seaside, The Iron Age and The Romans.
+Popular topics include ‘History Detectives’, ‘Make a Class Display’ and ‘Writing Through Time’

 Learning Session Topics Covered